auduntre/IN4200/README.md

 # IN4200
-High-Performance Computing and Numerical Projects
+High-Performance Computing and Numerical Projects.